 I can’t speak for other women coming of age in the late ’80s.
 But I can say for myself that I had exactly zero tools to understand or talk about that novel.
 None.

-When I asked my son, in his mid-twenties, what he thought of the book, he said simply: “Timely.
+When I asked my son, in his mid-twenties, what he thought of The Handmaid’s Tale, he said simply: “Timely.
 She’s a good writer.”
 Later we had longer conversations about it, but this matter-of-fact, sensible first reaction surprised and, later, consoled me.

 My son took a class in college on the philosophies of feminism.
 I have a distinct memory of the day he sent me a text—I remember precisely where I was, with his younger brother, in a mall, our idea of Hell, trying to find that boy some pants that fit.
 The text read: “SOJOURNER TRUTH.”
 I wrote back, “Ain’t I a woman?” and won infinity merit points for, oh, having been around a long time (*cough*) and being surprisingly not as out-to-lunch as every college kid thinks his parents are.
 I also remember, that semester, his reports about conversations with his housemates about what it means to be a white male in this culture, what it means to be alive to the challenges that women and persons of color face.